Seeed-Studio/wiki-documents/docs/ReSpeaker_4_Mic_Array_for_Raspberry_Pi.md

 ReSpeaker 4-Mic Array for Raspberry Pi is a quad-microphone expansion board for Raspberry Pi designed for AI and voice applications.
 This means that we can build a more powerful and flexible voice product that integrates Amazon Alexa Voice Service, Google Assistant, and so on.

 Different from [ReSpeaker 2-Mics Pi HAT](https://www.seeedstudio.com/ReSpeaker-2-Mics-Pi-HAT-p-2874.html), this board is developed based on AC108, a highly integrated quad-channel ADC with I2S/TDM output transition for high definition voice capture, which allows the device to pick up sounds in a 3 meters radius.
-Besides, this 4-Mics version provides a super cool LED ring, which contains 12 APA102 programable LEDs.
+Additionally, this 4-Mics version features an LED ring with 12 APA102 programable LEDs.
 With that 4 microphones and the LED ring, Raspberry Pi would have the ability to do VAD(Voice Activity Detection), estimate DOA(Direction of Arrival), do KWS(Keyword Search) and show the direction via LED ring, just like Amazon Echo or Google Home.

-<iframe width="800" height="450" src="https://www.youtube.com/embed/uAQf0RKBNHo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/IkSfBSf1IRo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [![](https://files.seeedstudio.com/wiki/Seeed-WiKi/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/ReSpeaker-4-Mic-Array-for-Raspberry-Pi-p-2941.html)

 ## Features

-* Raspberry Pi compatible(Support Raspberry Pi Zero and Zero W, Raspberry Pi B+, Raspberry Pi 2 B, Raspberry Pi 3 B, Raspberry Pi 3 B+, Raspberry Pi 3 A+ and Raspberry Pi 4)
+* Raspberry Pi compatible (supports Raspberry Pi Zero and Zero W, Raspberry PiB+, Raspberry Pi 2B, Raspberry Pi 3B, Raspberry Pi 3B+, Raspberry Pi3 A+ and Raspberry Pi 4)
 * 4 Microphones
 * 3 meters radius voice capture
 * 2 Grove Interfaces
 * 12 APA102 User LEDs
-* Software Algorithm: VAD(Voice Activity Detection), DOA(Direction of Arrival) and KWS(Keyword Search)
+* Software Algorithms: VAD(Voice Activity Detection), DOA(Direction of Arrival) and KWS(Keyword Search)

 Note: There is no audio output interface on ReSpeaker 4-Mic Array for Raspberry Pi.
 It is only for voice capture.
 We can use the [headphone jack](https://www.raspberrypi.org/documentation/configuration/audio-config.md) on Raspberry Pi for audio output.